ycrash/buggyapp/README.md

 After executing ```ant dist-ee``` command, you will see ```dist``` directory in buggyapp project.
 The built code will be present inside ```dist/enterpise``` directory in zip format.
 The zip file contains JAR as well as WAR files.

-If you only want to build a JAR file then run the below command
+If you only want to build a JAR file then run the below command:

 ```
 ant dist-cmd